 How to calculate your PPP loan amount as a self-employed borrower

-- Divide your annual net profit by 12 to calculate your average monthly net profit.
+- Divide your annual gross profit or net profit by 12 to calculate your average monthly payroll cost.

 - Multiply your average monthly net profit by 2.5.